Most Famous Logos With a Face

 Logo AkzoNobel

 The famous Dutch manufacturer of paint and varnish materials, AkzoNobel, has a monochromatic logo.
-This is very unexpected for a company that deals with paints, supplying them to more than 80 countries around the world.
+This is very unexpected for a company that deals with paints, supplying them to more than 80 countries worldwide.
 Its emblem consists of two parts: graphic and text.
 The drawing shows a man waving his arm.
 He stretches it forward and raises his palm as if calling others to him or pointing to something important.
 The figure occupies ¾ of the icon and seems to emerge from negative space, as it is blue on a white background.
-But the palette is not homogeneous, but gradient: the fingertips are the lightest, and the opposite hand is darker.
+However, the palette is not homogeneous; it is a gradient: the fingertips are the lightest, and the opposite hand is darker.
 Below the person is the name of the international firm.
 It is written in a bold font with a mixture of lowercase and uppercase characters.
 The letters “A,” “k,” “N,” “b,” and “l” have semicircular tops.
 Only “z” retains its corners and sharp protrusions.

 Foot Locker